WuEpi/TNBC_MS023_ERV/README.md

 + pheatmap
 ## Reproducibility of the Analysis:
 We use the [RepEnrich2](https://github.com/nerettilab/RepEnrich2) to estimate counts expression of repetitive element from RNA-seq FASTQ files, which the setting is recommended by the author of RepEnrich2.
-The "Data" folder of this repo contains RepEnrich2 outcomes of each samples.
+The "Data_and_Rscript" folder of this repo contains RepEnrich2 outcomes of each samples.
 RNA-seq FASTQ files could be downloaded from: ...
 + Once the project is downloaded to the user computer, the user needs to navigate to the main directory of the project "TNBC_MS023_ERV".
-Running the "repenrich_downstream.R" will regenerate the ERV differential expression analysis plots used in the paper.
+Running the "RepEnrich2_Downstream.R" will regenerate the ERV differential expression analysis plots used in the paper.

 + Note1: the user need to set the working directory inside the script file before running it.

-+ Note2: We didn't use "Q5-MDAMB468-1uM_MS023-2d-replicate_2_S37_L002__fraction_counts" data because of its low mapping ratio during aligned it to reference genome.
++ Note2: We didn't use "Q3-MDAMB468-1uM_MS023-5d-replicate_1_S35_L002__fraction_counts" data because of its low mapping ratio during aligned it to reference genome.